silinternational/personnel-sync/README.md

 Limitations:
 - The sheet name must be named "Sheet1"
-- The header row of the sheet must be pre-filled with field names
+- There must be at least two rows in the sheet to begin with.
+The first row must be pre-filled with field names.
+The second row must be present, but will be ignored and may be overwritten.
 - The entire sheet will be overwritten with new data on every sync

 Example config: